oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 #### Symbolic Masks

-A symbolic mask is a comma-separated list of clauses, like:
+Rather than specifying an octal mask, you can modify the umask with list of comma-separated **symbolic** clauses, like:

     umask ug=rwx,o-r